yelhsams/isle-type-inf/README.md

 Our main goal is to remove “dynamic widths” from the solver and provide a mapping of possible type environment maps _before_ invoking the solver.
 I believe this project will provide a valuable opportunity to learn about type inference, apply SMT to a real use-case, and hack in Rust.

-I will branch off of Michael’s existing code from issue #91, linked above, but I will in isolation with the rest of VerISLE.
+I will branch off of Michael’s existing code from issue #91, linked above, but I will work in isolation with the rest of VerISLE.
 Instead, I will work with directly the ISLE source file as an input, and its possible type mappings as an output.

 Foundational Goal:
 * Given a `Rule` and its related `Spec`s in the `ISLE::sema`, we wish to 1) reason about the widths of bitvector variables in a pattern and 2) generate SMT constraints matching those observations.